jakopako/goskyr/README.md

 If the dynamic fetcher is used the scraper will simulate a mouse click on the given selector to loop over the pages.

+### Limit

+With the `limit` key the number of items that is being fetched can be limited.
+This can be useful when testing a scraper config for a website that has a lot of items or that requires js rendering, which slows down the scraping process.

 ### Output

 Currently, the scraped data can either be written to stdout or to a file.
 If you don't explicitely configure the output in the configuration file the data is written to stdout.
 Otherwise you have to add the following snippet to your configuration file.